 As the home of Mary Boykin Chesnut, the Chesnut Cottage has stood in the historical midtown district of Columbia since the 1850s.

 During the Civil War, Mary Boykin Chesnut found respite in the Cottage expressing her feelings in her now famous, “A Diary from Dixie.”

 The Cottage has publications of the diary and other historical works related to the period.

 Despite being surrounded by the destruction of war, the Cottage was spared from loss from the famous fire that destroyed downtown Columbia.

-Four months after President Davis’ visit, General William T. Sherman set fire to the City of Columbia.
-While nearly the entire city was reduced to ash, the Chesnut Cottage remained intact.
+General William T. Sherman set fire to the City of Columbia and nearly the entire city was reduced to ash, the Chesnut Cottage remained intact.
 Out of respect for General James Chesnut, Sherman halted the blaze four blocks before it reached the Cottage, saving both it and the historical buildings that surround it to this day.